wmpg/WesternMeteorPyLib/wmpl/MetSim/ML/readme.md

 Using various convolutional layers followed by densely interconnected layers performs well on some physical parameters but worse on others.

 * It can predict initial mass, initial velocity and zenith angle
 * It struggles with predicting density and ablation coefficient.
 It often predicts the values to be larger than they should be, but to a maximum.
-Though it performs better on ablation coefficient
+Though it performs better on ablation coefficient.
+It also correlates the two variables non-linearly.
 * It can somewhat accurately detect erosion height
 * It struggles with erosion coefficient
 * It assumes mass index, minimum mass and maximum mass are constants, and thus completely fails on the parameters.